North Korea Crisis: How actions have unfolded under Trump

-Ever since President Donald Trump took office on Jan.
-20, tensions with North Korea have escalated rapidly.
+Ever since President Donald Trump took office in January, tensions with North Korea have escalated rapidly.

 The isolated country is barred by United Nations resolutions from carrying out ballistic missile tests or from having a nuclear arms program.
 Nonetheless, North Korea thumbed its nose at the resolutions — conducting several ballistic missile tests this year alone and five nuclear tests since 2006, including two last year.